-In similarity to the question on building and maintaining a field notebook, 'field sketching', was thought likely to be achieved by the student cohort pre-course, with a median of 4 and IQR of 4-5.
-For staff precourse the median was 3 and the IQR 2-4.25.
-These are statistically different, the U for p<0.05 is 34 and the U returned was 25.5.
-Post-course the medians remain the same, but the IQR for the students increases to 3.75-5 and decreases for the staff to 3-4.
-These are not statistically different.
+Similarly to the question on building and maintaining a field notebook, "field sketching" was thought likely to have been achieved by the student cohort pre-course, with a median of 4 and IQR of 4-5.
+For staff, the pre-course median was 3, and the IQR was 2-4.25.
+These values are statistically different: the U for p < 0.05 is 34, and the U returned was 25.5.
+Post-course, the medians remain the same, but the IQR for the students increases to 3.75-5, whereas it decreased to 3-4 for the staff.
+These values are not statistically different.

-Students were unsure about their potential "ability to interpret field observations to build a geological history" (Figure 2i) prior to the course, with responses across a range of 2 to 5, an IQR of 3.25-4.75 and a median of 4.
-Post-course, the IQR range narrowed 4-5, and shifted with a median score of 5.
-The Mann-Whitney U test showed this to be a significant change (giving a U of 25.5 (U at p < 0.05 is 34), with students perceiving that this learning outcome was more likely to have been achieved post-course.
-Staff responses showed a similar, but not statistically significant, trend with a narrower IQR post-course shifting from 3-5 pre-course to 4-5 post course and a post-course median of 5.
-Resulting in very similar distributions for staff and student cohort's post-course.
-For a similar statement on being able to "synthesise datasets to create maps, cross sections, and interpretations" (Figure 2j) students and staff had a neutral to positive opinion pre-course with an IQR of 3-5 (students) and 3-4 (staff).
-Post-course the IQR was 4-5 for both staff and students and the median score increased from 4 pre-course to 5 post-course (students) and remained at 4 for staff.
+Students were unsure about their potential "ability to interpret field observations to build a geological history" (Fig. 2i) prior to the course, with responses across a range of 2 to 5, with an IQR of 3.25-4.75 and a median of 4.
+Post-course, the IOR narrowed to 4-5 and shifted with a median score of 5.
+The Mann-Whitney U test showed this to be a significant change (giving a U of 25.5; U at p < 0.05 is 34), with students perceiving that this learning outcome was more likely to have been achieved post-course.
+Staff responses showed a similar, although not statistically significant, trend, with a narrower IQR post-course, shifting from 3-5 pre-course to 4-5 post-course, and a post-course median of 5.
+This resulted in very similar distributions for the staff and student cohorts post-course.
+With respect to a similar statement on being able to "synthesize datasets to create maps, cross sections, and interpretations" (Fig. 2j), students and staff had a neutral to positive opinion pre-course, with an IQR of 3-5 (students) and 3-4 (staff).
+Post-course, the IQR was 4-5 for both staff and students, and the median score increased from 4 pre-course to 5 post-course for students and remained at 4 for staff.

-4.1.2 Peer & Academic Support
+4.1.2 Peer and academic support

-Questions on peer and academic support were scored from 1 no to little impact, to 5 significant impact.
-There was diversity of opinion within the student and staff cohorts pre- and post-course on whether peer-to-peer learning and cohort cohesion would be/had been impacted compared to an actual field trip (Figure 3a and b).
-For the question "peer-to-peer learning will decrease compared to an actual fieldtrip" the IQR changed from 4-5 (students) pre-course to 2.75-5 (students) post-course, with a consistent median of 4 pre- and post-course.
+Questions on peer and academic support were scored from 1 (no to little impact) to 5 (significant impact).
+There was a diversity of opinion within the student and staff cohorts pre- and post-course regarding whether peer-peer learning and cohort cohesion would be/had been impacted compared with an actual field trip (Fig. 3a, b).
+For the statement "A virtual field trip will in comparison to an actual field trip decrease peer-peer learning", the IQR changed from 4-5 precourse to 2.75-5 post-course for students, with a consistent median of 4 pre- and post-course.
 Staff had a greater IQR of 3-5 pre-course and a median of 4.
-Post-course the staff IQR range remained the same, but the median score decreased to 3.
+Post-course, the staff IQR remained the same, but the median score decreased to 3.